lakshyachouhan/TechLearner/README.md

 # TechLearner

 ### **TechLearner Live**
-**StudyNova** is a fully functional ed-tech learning platform enabling users to create, consume, and rate educational content.
+**TechLearner** is a fully functional ed-tech learning platform enabling users to create, consume, and rate educational content.
 Built using the **MERN stack** (MongoDB, ExpressJS, ReactJS, NodeJS), it provides a seamless and interactive learning experience.

 ---